AnonymousHacker1279/MyPortal/README.md

 The script can look like this:

     #!/bin/sh

-    cd /var/www/html  # Use your server directory here
+    cd /var/www/html  # Use your server directory here git pull orgin master

-    while true
-    do
-    git pull orgin master
-    sleep 60 # You can set any delay here (Remember, its in seconds).
-This is useful for a relatively real-time update, but values higher may be better if you have more traffic done

 Use *chmod +x updatescript.sh* to make it executable